-Last Saturday we packed up a truck full of freshly refurbished bikes and headed out for our latest Community Bike Build.
+Last Saturday we packed up a truck full of freshly refurbished bikes and headed out for our latest Bike It Forward event.
 Our destination was the Northridge Cooperative Homes in Bayview/Hunter’s Point with whom we have partnered before for these great events.

-For those unfamiliar with our Community Bike Build program, we team up with local community-based organizations to refurbish and distribute bikes to San Franciscans who will benefit most from free transportation.
+For those unfamiliar with our Bike It Forward program, we team up with local community-based organizations to refurbish and distribute bikes to San Franciscans who will benefit most from free transportation.
 This time around at Northridge Homes, we focused on youth residents and organized a ride afterwards to look at nearby bicycle infrastructure and parks.

 The day started out with our volunteers preparing 20-plus refurbished bikes to give out that day.
 Kids from the neighborhood started showing up as we put the last-minute touches onto the bikes including lights and locks.

 After we fit each kid for a bike and helmet, everyone gathered for a bicycle education course.
-As a part of every Bike Build, we teach basic rules of the road, locking techniques, and signaling to make sure that all recipients have the knowledge necessary to go out and ride safely.
+As a part of every Bike It Forward event, we teach basic rules of the road, locking techniques, and signaling to make sure that all recipients have the knowledge necessary to go out and ride safely.

 Turning right onto Mendell Street, we ended up at Cargo Way and its two-way protected bike lane.
 There we stopped to talk about how different types of bike lanes affected how we felt riding in the street.
 When asked what would make the Cargo Way lane better, the perceptive kids pointed out the often broken fence and frequent potholes that need repair.

 Despite the potholes, we made it to Heron’s Head Park with relative ease.
 There, we took in the beautiful views and reflected on the ride.
 All of the riders were surprised by how easy it was to get to the park, which many had only visited once or twice.
 All were full of smiles and planning to repeat the ride sometime soon.